 With the stories of King Arthur and Robin Hood, the Arthurian stories take place more or less around 500 CE, where the Robin Hood stories take place around 1100 or 1200 CE.
 In both cases there are assorted arguments as to whether either person actually existed, or may have been a blend of several actually existent people, or maybe quite a few different storytellers merely started telling a bunch of stories about Some Guy.

-What is definitely noted for both is that after awhile, a general collection of stories came into existence, where that general collection definitely started with someone telling some story or singing some song, where a relatively short time later, the story and the songs got written down.
-What also applies in this instance is of rather more widespread literacy by the time of these sets of telling---as opposed to the Homeric storytelling.
-For these stories, and the recording in fixed form, there wasn't the time needed for a single coherent story to settle in before the writing.
+What is definitely noted for both sets of stories is that after awhile, a general collection of stories came into existence, where that general collection definitely started with someone telling some story or singing some song, and then a relatively short time later, the story and the songs got written down.
+What also applies in this instance is of more widespread literacy by the time of these sets of stories being told---as opposed to the Homeric storytelling and hardly anyone writing anything, relying instead on telling the story, and memory.
+For the Robin Hood and King Arthur stories, and the recording in fixed form, there wasn't the time needed for a single coherent story to settle in before the writing.

 Thus, for both the King Arthur and Robin Hood stories, there are rather a number of variations of who the main character would have been, of where the actual stories took place, and of who was involved in which story variation or not involved.
 On top of that, later writers themselves would take the earlier texts, may also have folded in what they themselves may have been hearing that had not yet been written down, and created additional texts which themselves added to and became part of the recorded stories of both King Arthur and Robin Hood.
 One even later example, written in the 20th century, is T.H.
 White's cycle of Arthurian stories, The Once And Future King, where White even adds the Robin Hood stories to the first book in the cycle, The Sword In The Stone.